Altium 365 Library Migration: How it Works and Why You Should Use It

 Working With IntLib Files?
 Use the Library Migrator Utility

 If you have a large number of libraries, or you're using integrated libraries (IntLib files) to store components, you can easily add batches of components (symbols + footprints) to your Workspace.
 Once these components are in your Workspace, you can access these components through the Components Panel in Altium Designer and start placing them in your design documents.
-To learn more about this process for library migration, take a look at this tech doc for guidance.
+To learn more about this process for part library migration, take a look at this tech doc for guidance.

-You’ve spent plenty of time making your components perfect, and the Altium 365 Library Migration process provides a simple way to store your components for use in future projects.
+You’ve spent plenty of time making your components perfect, and the Altium 365 component Library Migration process provides a simple way to store your components for use in future projects.
 Rather than emailing copies of libraries to your design team, simply use the features shown in this tutorial within Altium Designer.

 Altium Designer on Altium 365 is bringing an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.